What To Pack For Greece – Packing Lists For Every Season

 We have many air-conditioned spaces, including museums, airports and, most importantly, ferries.

-I always need a jacket when we are travelling on a Greek ferry, as the air-conditioning can be ridiculously cold.
+I always need a jacket when we are travelling on the Greek ferries, as the air-conditioning can be ridiculously cold.
 Some people don’t seem to care, but it doesn’t hurt to bring one.

 Do I need warm clothes for summer in Greece?